dekubu/panamax/README.md

 ### Using multistage builder cache

 Docker multistage build cache can singlehandedly speed up your builds by a lot.
-Currently MRSK only supports using the GHA cache or the Registry cache:
+Currently PNMX only supports using the GHA cache or the Registry cache:

 ```yaml
 # Using GHA cache